blebon/directChillFoam/README.md

   species transport in binary solid-liquid phase change systems - 1.
 Model formulation", IJHMT **30** (1987) 2161-2170.

-  as well as test cases from:
+  as well as tutorial cases from:

   1. C.J.
 Vreeman, J.D.
 Schloz and M.J.M.
 Krane, "Direct Chill Casting of Aluminium
   Alloys: Modelling and Experiments on Industrial Scale Ingots", Journal of Heat